ngs-lang/ngs/readme.md

 * Different syntax modules
 	* With parse / construct features.
 Think an operation is done in a GUI, API called to construct the command or whatever that is.
-Call "construct" on this to create textual representation of the command / whatever.
+Call `construct` on this to create textual representation of the command / whatever.
 	* On-the-fly syntax validation and errors reporting.